The Christian church contains a wide spectrum of beliefs on homosexuality.

 According to Holben this fifth viewpoint on homosexuality takes a significant leap beyond the previous position of qualified acceptance.
 "It does not merely tolerate gay and lesbian relationships, it affirms them as positively good.
 Committed homosexual relationships are seen as holding all the same potential for a self-transcending exchange of love as heterosexual relationships."18 When it comes to interpreting the biblical texts, proponents contend that we must examine what the author was intending to say, and in most cases the text was not primarily about same-sex relations.
 Moreover, the biblical authors were people of their own time and culture and did not have the full understandings that we have today.

-Peter Gomes, the chaplain of Harvard University, reflects this position and the sentiments of many who adhere to it: "Given the appeal to the Bible in the case against homosexuality, one would assume that the Bible has much to say on the subject.
+"Given the appeal to the Bible in the case against homosexuality, one would assume that the Bible has much to say on the subject.
 It has not.
 The subject of homosexuality is not mentioned in the Ten Commandments, nor in the summary of the Law.
 No prophet discourses on the subject.
 Jesus himself makes no mention of it."19

 Moreover, argue proponents of this view, sex is primarily self-giving love to another, growth in relational intimacy, and the development of mature selfhood.
 Homosexual relations can achieve this equally as well as heterosexual ones.